--Place: Mykonos, Greece where we celebrated our honeymoon
+-Place: Greece (where we went on our honeymoon)

 Artie is a loyal husband and father who would do anything for his family.
 His Catholic faith is very important to him and serves as a guide in his life.
 Some of his fondest memories as a child were Sunday mornings when his family would go to church and then out to breakfast together.
 He now proudly has his own Sunday morning traditions with Jackson and a foundation of religious values that he will share with the next generation.

 I love seeing the admiration in our son Jackson's eyes as he looks proudly at Artie and calls him a "super hero".
 Artie always takes a hands-on approach with Jackson and the other children in our lives.
 When we get together with the extended family, you will often find Artie in the "kids' room" playing games and building forts instead of talking with the adults.
 This is part of the whimsical, joking side that those closest to him get to see.
-Artie can sometimes be shy at first but, once he warms up, his goofy, light-hearted side comes through.
-He likes doing impressions (Jackson's favorite is when he says "the claw" like the aliens from Toy Story), singing karaoke, acting out his favorite Saturday Night Live skits, and telling jokes to the point where family and friends are in tears of laughter.
+Artie can be shy at first but, once he warms up, his goofy, light-hearted side comes through.
+He likes doing impressions (Jackson's favorite is when he says "the claw" like the aliens from Toy Story), singing karaoke, acting out his favorite Saturday Night Live skits, and telling jokes to the point where family and friends are in tears laughing.